maZe0z/Lab1/README.md

-still need to work on bot logic and fix some bugs in progress
+Still need to work on bot logic and fix some bugs.
+In progress...